 Current Management Practices & Policies:

-Most studies focusing on urban heat island using satellite have the highest resolution of 60-100 meters in thermal infrared bands.
-The main challenge in using satellite data to study UHI in urban environment is the complexity of the system and lack of information on near surface air temperature in fine scale.
+Most studies focusing on urban heat island using satellites have the highest resolution of 60 to100 meters in thermal infrared bands.
+The main challenge in using satellite data to study UHI is the complexity of the system and lack of information on near surface air temperature in fine scale.
 However, to identify vulnerable neighborhoods and target interventions to reduce health risks, the health departments need finer scale information on health risks.
 The final product of this project will help cities to strategize mitigation efforts in cooling the identified hot spots.
-The mitigation efforts include but not limited to planting trees and adding green areas such as community parks with water fountains.
+The mitigation efforts include, but are not limited to, planting trees and adding green areas such as community parks with water fountains.
 Department of Health (DOH) could use the product to issue targeted warning to the residents in the hotspots and help the neighborhood hospitals to allocate staff and resources before and during heat waves.

 Decision Support Tools & Benefits: